e-gov/PH/README.md

 * The provider stores mandates and persons in a Postgres database
 * The application keeps state—so if you add a mandate, then you can get it back

-### Old mock

-* Description of an example mock service built according to version 0.9.1 of that spec: [sample_client_mock](mock-documentation/description-of-PRIA-mock-for-paasuke-v0.3.pdf)
-* It is recommended to use the sample provider application

 ## X-Road services offered by Pääsuke